Bola-Edward/training-management-system-mvc/README.md

 The application allows users to:
 - Manage courses and assign instructors.
 - Schedule and track training sessions.
-- Create and manage user accounts with roles (Admin, Instructor, Trainee).
+- Create and manage user accounts.
 - Record and monitor trainee grades.

 ---